Notice of Privacy Practices

 You may ask us to send your PHI to you at a different address (for example, your work address) or by different means (for example, fax instead of regular mail).

 If your PHI is stored electronically, you may request a copy of the records in an electronic format offered by Kaiser Permanente.
-You may also make a specific written request to Kaiser Permanente to transmit the electronic copy to a designated third party.
+You may also make a specific written request to Kaiser Permanente to transmit a copy of your PHI to a designated third party.
+We may charge a reasonable, cost-based fee.

 Your right to an accounting of disclosures of PHI